Frequently Asked Questions

 What is your minimum age as I want to bring my son or daughter to class with me?

-Our minimum age for yoga and Pilates classes is 14.
+Our minimum age for yoga classes is 14.
 A Family Yoga class is offered at the East side Y for younger interested yogi’s to attend with an adult.
-Please see our Mind & Body Workshops & Special Events page.
+Please see our Events page for current offerings.

 Why Mind & Body Private Sessions?

-Mind & Body Private Sessions ease the intimidation experienced by beginners when attending group yoga or Pilates classes for the first time.
+Mind & Body Private Sessions ease the intimidation experienced by beginners when attending group yoga classes for the first time.

-Mind & Body Private Sessions will teach you the basics of yoga or Pilates, which will give you the foundation necessary to feel comfortable in a group environment.
+Mind & Body Private Sessions will teach you the basics of yoga, which will give you the foundation necessary to feel comfortable in a group environment.

 Mind & Body Private Sessions allow you to work with special health concerns, injuries, or any other limitations you may experience.

-Mind & Body Private Sessions allow you to fit yoga or Pilates into your schedule at a time and location that works with your schedule.
+Mind & Body Private Sessions allow you to fit yoga into your schedule at a time and location that works with your schedule.